batikanturkmen/product-comparison-pipeline/README.md

     - API Gateway: Spring Cloud API Gateway to be able to tracing, routing and load balancing.
     - Naming Service: Service discovery for API Gateway.
     - Product Retrieval Service: Retrieve products with name and category parameters.

+#### Streaming

+[Apache Kafka](https://kafka.apache.org/) is the backbone of the project.
+Thanks to kafka high available and high throughput system with easy scalability and maintainability.
+Not only Apache Kafka but also Kafka Streams and Kafka Connectors are used to generate robust architecture.

 #### Integration

 The pipeline supports reading and writing various data sources thanks to [Kafka Connectors](https://docs.confluent.io/platform/current/connect/index.html) for importing new product data.